AbhiDS91/Metaheuristics-Optimization/TSP_QATAR.md

 # 2) TSP Qatar

-## Problem Statement: What is the fastest way to move accross all 38 cities in Djibouti ?
+## Problem Statement: What is the fastest way to move accross all 194 cities in Qatar?
+My approach here is the same as the Djibouti.

 ## Simulated Annealing and the Genetic algorithm are compared to see which gives the best fitness